brian14708/wh-briefings/statements-releases/2021-12/2021-12-07-statement-of-president-joe-biden-and-nominee-for-office-of-the-comptroller-of-the-currency-saule-omarova.md

 date: '2021-12-07'
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/12/07/statement-of-president-joe-biden-and-nominee-for-office-of-the-comptroller-of-the-currency-saule-omarova/
 published_time: 2021-12-07 16:08:25-05:00
-title: Statement of President Joe Biden and Nominee for Office of the Comptroller of the Currency Saule Omarova
+title: "Statement of President Joe\_Biden and Nominee for Office of the Comptroller\
+  \ of the Currency Saule\_Omarova"
 ---

 **Statement by President Joe Biden**